My Bike Fit Failed. I Still Recommend the Fitter

 TAGS · Being Healthy · Being Fast

 You can go to two different bike fitters and leave with two completely different positions.
 That’s why so many cyclists think bike fitting is a scam.
-But here’s the twist: my fitter was actually excellent.
+But here’s the twist: my fitter was actually good.
 The real problem was me.

 Eventually, that same bike became a perfect fit.
 The fitter knew it would happen.
 I didn’t know a thing — and I didn’t want to listen.
+You’ll see it in my fit report.

 And that’s a problem, because there’s no one perfect position hidden somewhere inside your body, that a bike fitter will magically find.